Number of students accepted for each class: 60

 - A positive response on the background check or drug screening will not necessarily result in a detrimental effect on enrollment, but an interview or further interaction may be required.

-What about Financial Aid and Scholarships?
+Are Financial Aid and Scholarships available?

 - The UNMC Office of Financial Aid administers a variety of financial aid programs.
 The UNMC Financial Aid website provides many answers about financing a UNMC education and is referenced in the admissions process for completion of appropriate paperwork.